Larouex/portfolio/README.md

 #### Signature Brands and Menus

-1. **[Pink Pig BBQ](https://www.pinkpigbbq.com)**: Regional-specific BBQ with mix-and-match options
+1. **Pink Pig BBQ**: Regional-specific BBQ with mix-and-match options
-2. **[Bento Larouex](https://www.bentolarouex.com)**: Japanese-inspired Bento Box meals for synchronized serving
+2. **Bento Larouex**: Japanese-inspired Bento Box meals for synchronized serving
-3. **[Lofty Sandwich](https://www.loftysandwich.com)**: Made-to-order sandwiches featuring unique ingredients
+3. **Lofty Sandwich**: Made-to-order sandwiches featuring unique ingredients
-4. **[BBQ Buddha Bowls](https://www.bbqbuddhabowls.com)**: High-protein, fresh meals focused on healthy ingredients
+4. **BBQ Buddha Bowls**: High-protein, fresh meals focused on healthy ingredients

 Our commitment is to ensure the success of your event through our diverse services and culinary expertise.

-### Normandy Park Police Foundation

-The [Normandy Park Police Foundation](https://normandyparkpolicefoundation.org) is an independent, community-based non-profit organization dedicated to supporting and enhancing the Normandy Park Police Department, community alliances, crime prevention, and public safety initiatives[6].

-The foundation plays an active role in assisting the community with various programs:

-1. Block Watch: The foundation helps set up and maintain Block Watch programs within the City of Normandy Park, fostering community vigilance and cooperation.

-2. Paws on Patrol: This innovative crime prevention program encourages dog owners to serve as extra eyes and ears for the community.
-Participants receive educational materials on spotting suspicious behavior and how to report it effectively.

-3. Community Involvement: The foundation supports efforts to increase community engagement and promote a sense of ownership and pride among residents.

-4. Funding Support: As a non-profit organization, the foundation provides funding for essential but non-budgeted items that contribute to effective community policing.

-5. Public Safety Initiatives: The foundation collaborates with the Normandy Park Police Department and other local organizations to organize events such as disaster skills training, enhancing community preparedness.

-By supporting these initiatives, the Normandy Park Police Foundation aims to create a stronger partnership between the police department and the community, ultimately contributing to a safer and more connected Normandy Park.